Carolina Integrative Psychotherapy, Inc.

 For those with limited financial resources, a reduced fee of $375 per couple, is available.
 We do not want the fee to be an obstacle to getting the skills you need (DBT therapists do strive to reinforce skillful asking), so please contact me if you need a further fee reduction to attend.

-The fee can be paid via PayPal to jmaderlmft@gmail.com or can be mailed to: CIP/Mader, 110 Circadian Way, Chapel Hill NC 27516.
+The fee payment can be mailed to: CIP/Mader, 110 Circadian Way, Chapel Hill NC 27516 or paid using either PayPal with an additional 3% convenience fee to [email protected].

 Complete your registration with the button below.